 - CAPACITY: 32 oz = 1 quart = 4 cups = 950 ml; SIZE: 8.5” tall x 3.75” diameter; jar mouth inner diameter 19 millimeters

-- UV PROTECTION: Amber brown glass protects from ultraviolet light which can damage live cultures and destroy health benefits; POLY-SEAL CAPS: Cap has inner cone design for a tight seal
+- UV PROTECTION: Amber brown glass protects from ultraviolet light which can damage live cultures; POLY-SEAL CAPS: Cap has inner cone design for a tight seal

 - 2ND FERMENT SIZE: For kombucha, doing a 2nd ferment with flavorings is perfect in this 32-ounce size.